meyer-cdtm/habit-tracker/README.md

 ## Features

 - **AI-Powered Onboarding**: Conversational chatbot that asks thoughtful questions to understand your habits
+- **Dual Mode Experience**:
+  - **Chat Mode**: Text-based conversation with OpenAI GPT
+  - **Voice Mode**: Call-like interface with real-time voice AI powered by VAPI
+- **Multi-Step Progress Indicator**: Visual progress tracker showing your onboarding journey (Goals → Habits → Details → Review)
-- **Real-time Habit Visualization**: See your habits being extracted and displayed as you chat
+- **Real-time Habit Visualization**: See your habits being extracted and displayed as you chat or speak
 - **Mobile-First Design**: Optimized for mobile devices with touch-friendly UI
 - **Streak Tracking**: Automatically calculates and displays your habit streaks
 - **Weekly Overview**: Visual calendar showing your progress throughout the week
 - **Local Storage**: Your habits and progress are saved locally in your browser
-- **Beautiful Gradients**: Modern, colorful UI with smooth animations
+- **Beautiful Gradients & Animations**: Modern, colorful UI with smooth fade-in and slide-up transitions

 ## Tech Stack